 Notes

-- Nuts – Middles Eastern style pilaf usually has nuts like sliced almonds and pistachios.
-You can throw in some sliced almond and sliced pistachios.
-This rice pilaf is great side dish on Christmas and Thanksgiving dinner table.
+- Nuts – Middle Eastern-style pilaf usually has nuts like sliced almonds and pistachios.
+You can throw in some sliced almonds and sliced pistachios.
+This rice pilaf is a great side dish on the Christmas and Thanksgiving dinner table.
 To make it Christmas special, add almonds and pecans to suit the theme.

-- Dry fruits – to give it an authentic Middle Eastern flavors, try adding sultanas or golden yellow raisins.
-You can also add dried apricots or dried cranberries for color and sharper pop of flavors to the pilaf.
+- Dry fruits – to give it an authentic Middle Eastern flavor, try adding sultanas or golden yellow raisins.
+You can also add dried apricots or dried cranberries for color and a sharper pop of flavor to the pilaf.

 - Seeds – if allergic to nuts, swap nuts with seeds like sunflower seeds and pumpkin seeds.
-Seeds not only are nutritious but adds great texture and flavor to pilaf!
+Seeds not only are nutritious but add great texture and flavor to pilaf!

 Leave A Reply!